 15 Work-Out-Anywhere Bodyweight Exercises

-With gyms and fitness centers closed and social distancing in effect, you may be looking for effective exercises that you can do at home.
+Are you looking for effective exercises that you can do at home?
 Bodyweight exercises, exercises that don’t require weights or machines, can be done anywhere and are some of the best exercises to keep you fit and healthy.

 These also are fun for kids if you want to get your family involved.
 Do one to three sets, completing 10-15 reps per exercise.

 - Lie on your back with your knees bent and keep your feet on the floor.